 In a speech to the U.N.
 Human Rights Council, he said: "The government of Yemen expresses its sorrow and condemnation for all acts of violence and bloodshed as those that happened yesterday in Sanaa.
 The government will investigate and hold accountable all those in charge of these acts."

-Sanaa for months has been split between Mohsen's breakaway troops and Saleh loyalist forces in a maze of checkpoints, roadblocks and armoured vehicles.
+Sanaa for months has been split between Mohsen's breakaway troops and Saleh loyalist forces in a maze of checkpoints, roadblocks and armored vehicles.

-Protesters on Monday managed to extend the territory of their camp by around one kilometre after hundreds slept there overnight.
+Protesters on Monday managed to extend the territory of their camp by around one kilometer after hundreds slept there overnight.
 Mohsen's troops entered the area and were fortifying it with sandbags.

 "I will go back out once the doctors check the wound," said Dhuyazen al-Shiah, 23, whose eye was bandaged after bullet fragments hit his face in Sunday's clashes.